danalaina/danalaina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Dan (Alaina) Wang, a Postdoc at the [University of Copenhagen](https://www.ku.dk/english/) associated with the [AI Pioneer Centre](https://www.aicentre.dk/), where I am advised by Professor [Serge Belongie](https://www.belongielab.org/).
+My name is Dan (Alaina) Wang, a Postdoc at the [University of Copenhagen](https://www.ku.dk/english/) associated with the [AI Pioneer Centre](https://www.aicentre.dk/), where I am advised by Professor [Serge Belongie](https://www.belongielab.org/).
+My research interests lie in the intersection of Computer Vision, Machine Learning, and Computer Graphics.
 I received my Ph.D. degree from the [University of British Columbia](https://www.ubc.ca/), where I was supervised by Prof. Z. Jane Wang and Prof. Tim Salcudean.

-My research interests are 3D reconstruction, novel view synthesis, and explainable AI.
+**Research interests**: 3D reconstruction, novel view synthesis, generative models, and explainable AI.